javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 - **`path=/mypath`**

-The url path prefix must be absolute.
+The URL path prefix must be absolute.
 It makes the cookie accessible for pages under that path.
 By default, it's the current path.

 If a cookie is set with `path=/admin`, it's visible at pages `/admin` and `/admin/something`, but not at `/home` or `/adminpage`.